GeekJosh/BoxVR-Playlist-Manager/README.md

 # Note: due to updates to BoxVR/FitXR, this app no longer works.
-I'm hoping to find a new approach but for now I'm afraid this app will not work for you.
+I'm leaving the code online in case it helps any future dev who might want to attempt to make it compatible.

 # BoxVR Playlist Manager
 A Windows based playlist manager for the VR fitness game BoxVR